FNYRD/ft_printf/README.md

 git clone https://github.com/FNYRD/ft_printf.git

 After downloading the required files and folders, create a test file with any name ending in .c.
-The project file (ft_printf.c) and the test file must be located in the same directory.
+The test file must be located in the root directory of the project.

 ### Compilation

-Navigate to the root directory of the project and compile the library: make
+Navigate to the root directory of the project and compile the library:

+make

+or to compile the bonus part

+make bonus

 To remove compiled binaries, run: make clean